 In this research, we proposed a new method to estimate the learner's ability from the learning data, then used the estimated ability to predict the response for future tasks.
 The proposed model, AFHMIRT, generalizes the Hidden Markov Item Response Theory and replaces the fixed values of the window size and variance parameters with time-series so that the parameters can fluctuate as learning progresses.
-In addition, we also proposed using a greedy algorithm to estimate the window size parameter.
-From the results of the experiment, we demonstrated that modeling the window size and variance parameters as time-series rather than fixed values resulted in a better prediction accuracy.
+In addition, we also proposed using a linear search algorithm to estimate the window size parameter.
+From the results of the experiment, we demonstrated that modeling the window size and variance parameters as time-series rather than fixed values resulted in a better response prediction accuracy.
 Moreover, the responses were predicted by the proposed model for one item at a time, whereas the HMIRT model predicts the responses for all items at once.
 This made the proposed model's predictions more precise.
 However, the proposed model has a disadvantage with respect to estimation time.
-As described in Section 4, the proposed model needs to reestimate the item parameter every time the window size or the variance changes, which requires a lot of time to run, especially for larger datasets.
+As described in Section 4, the proposed model needs to re-estimate the item parameter for all possible window size or the variances to obtain the optimal value, which requires a lot of time to run, especially for larger datasets.
 Improving the estimation time will be considered in future tasks.